PROMO CODE: -10% on your first order by subscribing to the newsletter

 How to recognize the signs of dehydration in children?

-Dehydration is a common condition in children, especially during the summer months or when they are sick.
-Dehydration occurs when the body loses more fluid than it takes in, which can lead to serious complications if not treated promptly.
-It is especially risky when a child is exposed to it.
-Don't forget to make your child drink water and to protect his head from the sun with an anti-UV bobsled or a bathing cap !
+Dehydration is a common condition in children, especially during the summer months or when they are ill.
+It occurs when the body loses more fluids than it takes in, and can lead to serious complications if not treated promptly.
+It is all the more risky when a child is exposed to it.
+Don't forget to give your child water to drink, and to protect his or her head from the sun with an anti-UV bobsleigh or a bathing cap !

 It is therefore important to know how to recognize the signs of dehydration in children and how to act accordingly.
-Here are the main signs of dehydration to watch for in your little one:
+Here are the main signs of dehydration to look out for in your little one:

 💦 Thirst: